jojosoft/QuestionnaireX/README.md

 **All input and question files must be encoded using either Windows-1252 (Notepad++ calls it "ANSI") or UTF-8!**

-As long as you save out the input file in **semicolon-delimited** CSV format, you can even use Excel for creating and editing it, which makes it much easier to keep track of which data cell belongs to which column.
+As long as you save out the input file in **semicolon-delimited** CSV format, you can for example even use Excel for creating and editing it, which makes it much easier to keep track of which data cell belongs to which column.
+To tell Windows that data cells should be delimited by semicolons, make sure the field "List separator" under "Region and Language"->"Additional settings..." is set to a semicolon.